kylejlin/kiki/SPEED_RUN_TUTORIAL.md

-# Kiki tutorial
+# Kiki "speed run" tutorial

 You can learn Kiki in under ten minutes.
 The fastest way is just to look at Kiki code side-by-side with the resulting Rust code.

 This tutorial does not explain anything.
-The whole idea is that it's faster to learn by example.
+The whole idea is that **it's faster to learn by example**.
 However, if you want an explanation, read the [user guide](./USER_GUIDE.md).

+Having said that, let's get started!

 ## Table of contents